 The repeal of net neutrality is official.
-Now, the debate over this new policy direction’s implications can resume in earnest.
+Now, the debate over the pros and cons of net neutrality can resume in earnest.

 On Monday, June 11, the Federal Communications Commission repealed net neutrality, which had required internet service providers to offer equal access to all web content.